drduh/macOS-Security-and-Privacy-Guide/README.md

 If a program isn't available through the App Store, consider using [Homebrew](https://brew.sh/).

 > [!WARNING]
-> Homebrew requiests "App Management" (or "Full Disk Access") permission to the terminal.
+> Homebrew requests "App Management" (or "Full Disk Access") permission to the terminal.
 > This is a bad idea, as it would make you vulnerable to these attacks again: any non-sandboxed application can execute code with the TCC permissions of the terminal by adding a malicious command to zshrc, for example.
 > Granting "App Management" or "Full Disk Access" entitlements should be considered the same as disabling TCC entirely.